gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Running mdrun on more than one node
 -----------------------------------
 This requires configuring GROMACS to build with an external MPI library.
-By default, this mdrun executable will be named :ref:`mdrun_mpi`.
+By default, this mdrun executable is run with :ref:`mdrun_mpi`.
 All of the considerations for running single-node mdrun still apply, except that ``-ntmpi`` and ``-nt`` cause a fatal error, and instead the number of ranks is controlled by the